How Google Photos joined the billion-user club

 The clock ticks

 Originally, Google had hoped to launch Google Photos by the end of 2014.
 Routine schedule slippage pushed the target into early 2015.
-After a well-received demo during a board meeting—”Eric Schmidt pulled me aside and said, ‘How can I help?,” remembers Sabharwal—a March release felt eminently doable.
+After a well-received demo during a board meeting—”Eric Schmidt pulled me aside and said, ‘How can I help?” remembers Sabharwal—a March release felt eminently doable.

 There was just one catch.
 Pichai was so enthusiastic about Photos that he wanted to make it one of the key announcements during the company’s Google I/O conference in May.
 That would mean pushing the unveiling out a couple of months, an act of deferred gratification that sounded unbearable to Sabharwal.

 “I said, ‘Please, no—I have pushed this team like crazy for the last nine months,” he remembers.
 “We’re ready to launch.
 They all want a launch.
-And if I delay this timeline, the teams is not going to be not very happy with me.”
+And if I delay this timeline, the team is not going to be very happy with me.”

 Pichai was unswayed.
 But he did agree to personally defend the move to Sabharwal’s reports.
 “He got in front of the entire team,” says Sabharwal.
-‘And he said, ‘Listen, what you’ve built is really, truly magical.
+“And he said, ‘Listen, what you’ve built is really, truly magical.
 It’s a great example of using machine learning to solve a really important problem for our end users.
 Trust me.
 We’re going to launch this at I/O, and after that happens, you are going to thank me.'”

 Hello world #io15 pic.twitter.com/tRWneHhE8K